kompanie-dev/reagenz/documentation/DOCUMENTATION.md

 Most apps require some kind of templating to hide or show content based on the value of a variable.
 In Reagenz this is done via the `x-if` helper component.
+If the string inside the `condition` attribute matches exactly `"true"`, the content will be rendered.

 ```js
 import { Component } from "@kompanie/reagenz";